OakAlice/PostProcessing/Notes/FullProject.md

 - 24/06: Have also expanded into the new datasets that have very specific, and frankly not that useful behavioural labels.
 Because I haven't completed the "behaviour quality" pre-processing project yet, I don't have strong legs to stand on regarding rejecting the existing behavioural categories.
 However, the performance is appalling.
 Therefore, do I go to the "generalised" labels which will do better?
 Conflicted...
 	- Changed it to give probability and that meant updating a few things
 	- changed to weighted by class prevalence
+- **Alright relatively major update in thinking here**.
+I am now progressing with the seal data and finding that the starting performance is so appalling, the post-processing is fighting such a steep up-hill battle it has no hope at all.
+And ==the reason why its doing so bad is because the behavioural categories are practically meaningless --- both as demarcations and in terms of natural sequencing.
+Do I group them to ecological level just to see it do better?==
+	-